galperins4/tbw/README.md

 ## Available Configuration Options (TRUE BLOCK WEIGHT)
 - network: which network (options are ark, dark, kapu, dkapu, persona-t, lwf, lwf-t, oxy, oxy-t, onz, onz-t, shift, shift-t, rise, rise-t, ripa)
 - start_block: script will start calculations only for blocks after specified start block
+- manual_pay: Use this to make a final payout (or manual payment) if needed.
+ONLY RUN USING PYTHON3 and not PM2
 - delegate IP: this serves as a back-up IP for the API to call to in case the localhost does not respond
 - dbusername: this is the postgresql database username nodeDB (usually your os username)
 - publicKey: delegate public key